bgola/sooperlooper-lv2-plugin/README.md

 sooperlooper-lv2-plugin
 =======================

-An Lv2 version of the old LADSPA SooperLooper plugin by Jesse Chappell [http://essej.net/sooperlooper/oldplugin.html]
+A Lv2 version of the old LADSPA SooperLooper plugin by Jesse Chappell [http://essej.net/sooperlooper/oldplugin.html]

 This is a work in progress.